 Scott Nicholson is author of 12 novels, including the thrillers Speed Dating with the Dead, Drummer Boy, Forever Never Ends, The Skull Ring, As I Die Lying, Burial to Follow, and They Hunger.
 His revised novels for the U.K. Kindle are Creative Spirit, Troubled, and Solom.
 He’s also written four comic series, six screenplays, and more than 60 short stories.
 His story collections include Ashes, The First, Murdermouth: Zombie Bits, and Flowers.

-, simply post a comment below with contact info.
+To be eligible for the Kindle DX, simply post a comment below with contact info.
 Feel free to debate and discuss the topic, but you will only be entered once per blog.
 Visit all the blogs on the tour and increase your odds.
 I’m also giving away a Kindle 3 through the tour newsletter and a Pandora’s Box of free e-books to a follower of “hauntedcomputer” on Twitter.
 Thanks for playing.
 Complete details at Blog Tour Site.

 my monthly books recap: october 10